 The pain may start on one side, or alternate sides, but eventually is felt on both sides.

 Dull back pain and stiffness may frequently wake you at night—and you’ll need to get up and move around to improve it.
-Mechanical back pain is less likely to wake you up, isn't chronic, and requires that you try not to move and rest more for healing.
+Mechanical back pain is less likely to wake you up, usually isn't chronic, and may benefit from some rest for healing.

 You may also have neck, shoulder, hip or thigh pain that’s worse when you’re not active—like when you’ve been sitting at a desk for a while.